biral-pradhan/Sanjaya/README.md

-# Sanjaya - The Tactical Braille Interface
+# Sanjaya - The Tactile Braille Interface

 Sanjaya is a device which will be helpful for conversion of any printed , E-Document to Braille script alphabet by alphabet.